Shepherds-Scribes/william-perkins/markdown/golden-chain/transcribed/15-original-sin.md

 III.
 Vanity, in that the minde thinketh falſhood truth, and truth falſhood.
 Epheſ.
 4. 17. *Walke no more as other Gentiles, in the vanity of your vnderſtanding.* 1.
 Cor.
 1. 21. *It pleaſed God by the fooliſhneſſe of preaching, to ſaue thoſe which beleeue.* 23. *We preach Chriſt crucified, to the Iewes a ſtumbling blocke, but to the Grecians fooliſhneſſe.* Prou.
 14. 12. *There is a way which ſeemeth good in the eyes of men, but the end thereof is death.*

 IV.
 A naturall inclination onely to conceiue and deuiſe the thing which is euill.
 Gen. 6.
-5. *The Lord ſaw that the wickendes of men was great vpon earth, and all the imaginations of the thoughts of the heart were onely euill continually,* Ierem.
+5. *The Lord ſaw that the wickednes of men was great vpon earth, and all the imaginations of the thoughts of the heart were onely euill continually,* Ierem.
 4. 22. *They are wiſe to doe euill, but to doe well they haue no knowledge.*

 Hence it is apparent, that the originall, and as I may ſay, the matter of al hereſies, is naturally ingrafted in mans nature.
 This is worthy the obſeruation of ſtudents in diuinity.